-Exploit Protection guards against vulnerability exploits for applications installed on your endpoints.
-The default settings balance between endpoint performance and protection, but you have the option to customize Exploit Protection by using its Advanced Settings.
+Exploit Protection guards against vulnerability exploits for programs on your endpoints.
+The default settings balance between endpoint performance and protection.
+You may customize Exploit Protection by using its Advanced Settings.

 IMPORTANT: While this article serves as an Advanced Settings reference, we recommend you do not change these settings unless instructed to by a Malwarebytes Support technician.

 To review or edit Exploit Protection Advanced Settings, go to Policies > Select a policy > Windows > Settings > Real-Time Protection > Advanced Settings.

 Application Hardening settings help programs be more resilient against exploits.